Dancing polygons, rolling balls and the Cartan-Engel distribution: Introduction and statement of results

 \begin{theorem} There are non-degenerate dancing pairs of closed $n$-gons if and only if $n\geq 6$. \end{theorem}

 Figure \ref{fig:hex} shows an example of a non-degenerate dancing pair of closed hexagons.

-\paragraph{Symmetries.} Clearly, the 8-dimensional projective group $\PGL_3(\R)$ acts on the space of closed dancing pairs, so one expects, for $n$ big enough, a $(2n-8)$-parameter family of projective congruence classes (e.g., a 4-parameter family of non-trivial deformations of the example of Figure \ref{fig:hex}).
+\paragraph{Symmetries.} Clearly, by the projective invariance of the cross-ratio appearing in Definition \ref{def:dp}, the 8-dimensional projective group $\PGL_3(\R)$ acts on the space of closed dancing pairs, so one expects, for $n$ big enough, a $(2n-8)$-parameter family of projective congruence classes (e.g., a 4-parameter family of non-trivial deformations of the example of Figure \ref{fig:hex}).
 A somewhat surprising construction in this paper (see Section \ref{ss:oct}) is an effective (local) action of the 14-dimensional exceptional simple non-compact Lie group $\G$ on the space of closed dancing pairs, so one expects a $2n-14$ family of such congruence classes for $n\geq 8$.
 For $n=6,7$ one expects a discrete family of $\G$-congruence classes.

 \begin{conj} For $n=6,7$, all closed dancing pairs of $n$-gons are $\G$ congruent. \end{conj}